Q1. Give two examples each, of modes of transport used on land, water and air.

 Q6.
 The distance between Radha's home and her school is 3250 m.
 Express this distance into km.

 Ans: We know that 1 m = 1/1000 km

 Q7.
 While measuring the length of a knitting needle, the reading of the scale at one end is 3.0 cm and at the other end is 33.1 cm.
 What is the length of the needle?

 Ans: The length of the needle = 33.1 cm – 3.0 cm = 30.1 cm

 Q8.
 Write the similarities and differences between the motion of a bicycle and a ceiling fan that has been switched on.

 Q9.
-Why could you not use an elastic measuring tape to measure distance?
-What would be some of the problems you would meet in telling someone about a distance you measured with an elastic tape?
+Why would you not like to use a measuring tape made of an elastic material like rubber to measure distance?
+What would be some of the problems you would meet in telling someone about a distance you measured with such a tape?

 Q10.
 Give two examples of periodic motion.

 |2.
 What is the difference between distance and displacement?|